-“A tip that I often suggest entrepreneurs go through is to review their entire sales cycle and determine which areas they can outsource,” says Kedma Ough, innovation director for Mt.
-Hood Community College Small Business Development Center.
+“A tip that I often suggest entrepreneurs go through is to review their entire sales cycle and determine which areas they can outsource,” says Kedma Ough, author of Target Funding.
 “If you are charging $100 for your time and you can hire someone to produce the same work at $20 you are leveraging your time so you can be more profitable and obtain more clients.”

-3. Clear The Clutter
+4. Clear The Clutter

 Fans of the hit television show “The Profit” know that when Marcus Lemonis invests in a business, one of the first things he always does is evaluate what’s selling in order to cut items that aren’t contributing significantly to the bottom line.
 “Performing a sales analysis per square foot, product and/or category to identify both high and low performers.
 This allows a business to buy more effectively” Raleigh says.

 But just like it can be hard to get rid of clutter in your home, it can be hard to get rid of clutter in your business.
 Whether it’s products or services that you offer, those that aren’t contributing much to the profitability of your business are wasting space, time, or both.
 Let them go.